The Misfit’s Guide to Content Writing

 Here’s the other traffic I’m talking about:

-- Organic (users finding you from a search engine)
+- Organic (users finding you from search)

-Search traffic needs to be qualified.
+Search traffic should be qualified.

-Organic traffic is not the full story.
+Organic traffic isn’t the full SEO story.

-Everything you do to market yourself on the interwebs is linked to SEO.
+Everything you do to market your business online is linked to SEO.
 It’s building a picture of who you are.
 Quality information found on your site (and shared off your site) will be a major player in how much traffic you get.
-Having integrity as a business is always in your best SEO interest.

 Traffic that doesn’t need SEO.